donghyunshim/FinalGame/README.md

 **Selectable Requirements**

 Advanced visual assets - Unity Particle System

+Procedural audio - we also attemped procedural audio however were unseccessful
+due to contraints in time.

 Procedural Graphics - We also attempted this by having several rotating joing
 however we landed on a single joint that connects the player and enemies
 with thier weapon that rotates and faces the player/enemy.